medic/cht-docs/content/en/apps/guides/database/muting_in_dashboards.md

 ```

-What this does is check if a record exists for this contact where they were muted earlier or on EXAMPLE_DATE and unmuted on or after the EXAMPLE_DATE.
-So for our earlier example where a contact was muted on February and unmuted on May if we pass February, March or April as `EXAMPLE_DATE`, we find a record because our unmuted_on is always greater than `EXAMPLE_DATE`.
-If we pass May going foward, we find no records that match our condition.
+This query checks if a record exists for this contact where they were muted earlier or on `EXAMPLE_DATE` and unmuted on or after the `EXAMPLE_DATE`.
+For the earlier example where the contact was muted in February and unmuted in May if we pass February, March, or April as `EXAMPLE_DATE`, we find a record because our `unmuted_on` is always greater than `EXAMPLE_DATE`.
+If we pass May going forward, we find no records that match our condition.